evolross/instagram-tagscrape/README.md

 ==============
 NodeJS module for loading posts from Instagram by hashtag, individual post pages and locationpages without API access by means of scraping.

-**Working on Instagram's public pages as of August 16th, 2019.
-However, scrapeLocationPage no longer works as the URL (https://www.instagram.com/explore/locations/) now requires a login.
+**Working on Instagram's public pages as of February 15th, 2020.
+However, scrapeLocationPage no longer works as the URL (https://www.instagram.com/explore/locations/) doesn't actually show any posts (and until recently required a login).
 It has been commented out from within the deepScrapeTagPage function.**

 [![Build Status](https://travis-ci.org/evolross/instagram-tagscrape.svg?branch=master)](https://travis-ci.org/evolross/instagram-tagscrape)